liuh886/open-phrasebank/README.md

 ![](https://i.imgur.com/qssU2VP.png)

 Below is an example based on n-gram frequency.
-More example available in [documents](https://open-phrasebank.readthedocs.io/en/latest/quickstart/index.html).
+[More examples, e.g. extract from PDF, are available in documents](https://open-phrasebank.readthedocs.io/en/latest/quickstart/index.html).

 ### Step 1 - Load and Tokenize the Data
 ``` python